-Q: What type of visa do I need to have in order to study in South Korea?
+Q: What type of visa do I need to have to study in South Korea?

-A: You will need a D2 student visa in order to study in South Korea.
-For Summer School students a visa may not be needed due to the length of the program.
+A: You will need a D2 student visa to study in South Korea.
+For Summer School students, a visa may not be needed due to the length of the program.
 Please contact your local embassy for more details.

 Q: When can I apply for my visa?